nspcc-dev/.github/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Questions
+name: Question
-about: Questions about project
+about: Question about the project
 title: ''
 labels: question, triage
 assignees: ''